AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

 1. Define the email **[!UICONTROL Subject line]**.
 To do this, type your subject directly into the dedicated field, or open the Expression Editor to define to add personalization using various attributes and content blocks or offers.
 [Learn how to personalize content](../personalization/personalize.md)

-1. If you want to send offers with your email, select them using the **[!UICONTROL Offers]** button.
+1. If you want to send offers with your email, select them using the **[!UICONTROL Set up offers]** button.
 You will then be able to insert them into the email using personalization fields.
 [Learn how to send offers](offers.md)

-1. Click the **[!UICONTROL Email Designer]** button to structure and design the content of the email.
+1. Click the **[!UICONTROL Edit email body]** button to structure and design the content of the email.
 Additional information on how to design email content are available in these sections:

     * [Learn how to design emails](create-email-content.md)
     * [Style your content](get-started-email-style.md)